-Let's push past the existing arguments, overhaul our immigration system and fix the problems that exist today by listening to the concerns of all sides.
-Because manufacturers are in the business of building solutions, the NAM has a practical and comprehensive immigration plan, "A Way Forward," designed to bolster national security, show compassion and strengthen the American workforce.
+Because manufacturers are in the business of building solutions, the NAM has a practical immigration plan, "A Way Forward," with a range of solutions designed to bolster national security, show compassion and strengthen the American workforce.
 Immigration solutions require compromise, and manufacturers urge lawmakers to seize the opportunity for a solution and end the division that has been created over this issue.